 (Acro and Aerial) Emily has a BFA in Choreography and Performance in Dance from the University of Montana.
 She has been performing since the age of five in styles including ballet, jazz, contemporary, physical theatre, and aerial.
 Her dancing has taken her from Montana to Los Angeles to Paris before finally arriving in Portland where she has been sharing her passion for movement with students and audience members for the past five years.
 Emily also loves to teach!
 She was a founding member of the education programs for both AWOL Dance Collective in Portland and Diavolo Dance Theatre in Los Angeles.
 She is trained and recognized as a teaching artist through the Music Center of Los Angeles and has taught workshops and residencies both in the US and France.
 In addition to dance Emily has taught Movement for Actors with Theatre of Arts in Hollywood and is certified in both Pilates and yoga.
 Emily likes to categorize her multiple interests under the title Movement Inspired.

-M’Liss Stephenson- Polaris Dance Theatre Company and Jr. Company Rehearsal Director
+M’Liss Stephenson- Polaris Dance Company and Jr. Company Rehearsal Director and Company Member

-Tia Zapp Palomino- Polaris Dance Center School Director
+Tia Zapp Palomino- Polaris Dance School Director and Company Member